Webster's Unabridged Dictionary - Letter P - Page 69

 Pit (n.)
 Formerly, that part of a theater, on the floor of the house, below the level of the stage and behind the orchestra; now, in England, commonly the part behind the stalls; in the United States, the parquet; also, the occupants of such a part of a theater.

 Pit (n.)
 An inclosed area into which gamecocks, dogs, and other animals are brought to fight, or where dogs are trained to kill rats.
+"As fiercely as two gamecocks in the pit." -- Locke.

 Pit (n.)
+(Bot.)
 The endocarp of a drupe, and its contained seed or seeds; a stone; as, a peach pit; a cherry pit, etc.

 Pitted (imp. & p. p.) of Pit.